forcedotcom/cli/releasenotes/README.md

 -------------
 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: We've updated the message displayed when you install an unsigned plugin using the `plugins install` command to be more friendly.  (plugin-trust PR [#581](https://github.com/salesforcecli/plugin-trust/pull/581))

+* FIX: We've improved the description of the `project generate` subtopic in the `package.json` file to include generating a project, manifest, and more.
+Thanks, [Peter Chittum](https://github.com/pchittum), for your contribution -- we love it! (plugin-deploy-retrieve PR [#742](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/742))

 ## 2.7.11 (Sept 6, 2023) [stable]